guteksan/REST-CPP-benchmark/README.md

 A testcase is any combination of above parameters.
 There could be in total 16 testcases, but testcases for N=200 and t=0ms. were intentionally excluded as not providing any new information.

+## System information
-Services were deployed and tested on Ubuntu 16.04
+Services were deployed on the following system:

+* Processor: 28x Intel Xeon CPU E5-2660 v4 @ 2.0 GHz
+* Memory: 64 GB
+* OS: Ubuntu 16.04.3 LTS

 ## Test results